harmsm/pytc/docs/source/writing_new_models.rst

             return self._cell_volume*S_conc_corr[1:]*X + self.dilution_heats

 The new class does two things:
- + It defines a method called :code:`param_defintion` that defines the fittable parameters and reasonable guesses for those parameters as arguments to the method.
+ + It defines a dictionary called :code:`default_param_guesses` that defines the fittable parameters as keys and reasonable guesses for those parameters as values.
  + It defines a property called :code:`dQ` which spits out the heat change for for each shot.
 It access the parameters defined in :code:`param_definition` using :code:`self.param_values[PARAMETER_NAME]`.

 The requirements for an individual model are:
  + It is a subclass of :code:`pytc.indiv_models.ITCModel`
- + It defines a :code:`param_definition` method with all fittable parameters as arguments.
-Each paramter should have a default value that is a reasonable guess for that parameter.
+ + It defines a :code:`default_param_guesses` dictionary with all fittable parameters.
+Each key is a parameter name, each value is a reasonable guesse for that parameter.
  + Expose a :code:`dQ` property that gives the heat change per shot.

 More complex models might require a few additional pieces of code: